sunshine-protocol/sunscreen/README.md

 You may have to specify File -> Open Device -> `$MODEL` once the simulator opens.

-5. In the root of the cloned repo, run the following commands.
+6. In the root of the cloned repo, run the following commands.

 ```
-$ cargo make ios-release --profile release
-$ cargo make post-ios --profile release
+$ cargo make ios --profile release # Release Build is Required since debug build is very big.
 $ flutter run
 ```